luis8h/cachyos-autosetup/readme.md

 ## usefull tips

 #### general
-- mount ntfs file system on linux: `/dev/nvme1n1p2 /mnt/data ntfs-3g rw 0 0` in /etc/fstab
+- mount ntfs file system on linux: `/dev/nvme1n1p2   /mnt/data   ntfs-3g   rw,uid=1000,gid=1000,umask=022   0 0` in /etc/fstab
+- or with with no permissions set `/dev/nvme1n1p2 /mnt/data ntfs-3g rw 0 0`

 #### .Xresources
 Not in source control because it depends on the systen which values are good.
 Here are some examples: